Kirby: Planet Robobot

 Since Miiverse was never made accessible in South Korea, the Korean version of the game simply does not have a Miiverse shortcut button on the Touch Screen during gameplay.
 This is not the case in international versions, as Miiverse was still active during the time the game originally released in Japan, America, Europe and Australia.

 - The file name for the song playing when confirming to delete a file, Pause.dspadpcm.bcstm suggests it was originally the music for the pause menu.
 It was likely changed due to sounding rather ominous, as the used pause menu theme, Pause_Ver2_2015_0513.dspadpcm.bcstm, is more serene.
 Interestingly, Planet Robobot was the first Kirby game to even have music for the pause menu.

-- Similarly, the themes for the final boss' phases were likely shuffled around at one point:
+- The themes for the final boss's phases were likely shuffled around at one point: